 What makes Angular unique is that it is a complete rewrite of AngularJS, which Google also created.
 Its component-based architecture allows you to reuse components across different projects, even if they’re built using other frameworks.

-There’s a Declining Interest in Angular
+A Declining Interest in Angular

 As the new wave of developers gets into the industry and new technologies emerge, it seems like the interest in learning and keep using Angular has drastically decreased.